Mount Sinai South Nassau Reopens to Visitors

 Hospital Visitation at Mount Sinai South Nassau

-- Medical/Surgical and Critical Care Units: 12pm-8pm, maximum of 2 healthy visitors at a time.
+• Medical/Surgical and Critical Care Units: 10am-8pm, maximum of 2 healthy visitors at a time.

-- Transitional Care Unit (Rehab): Proof of vaccine or a negative COVID-19 test result prior to visitation is requested.
-Visitation hours are 10am-8pm for 2 healthy adult visitors at a time.
+• Transitional Care Unit (Rehab): Visitation hours are 10am-8pm for 2 healthy adult visitors at a time.
 It is highly recommended to make an appointment for a smoother visitation process.

 Emergency Department Visitation